NithinBheeshman/AWS-Nithin_Projects/AWS Project 4 - Cloud Security with AWS IAM/document.md

 Instructions:

 Create an IAM Policy:

-We start by creating an IAM policy that grants the intern access to the development EC2 instance, while restricting access to the production instance.
-The policy will allow actions like starting, stopping, and describing the development instance, but will deny actions such as creating or deleting tags.
+Begin by creating an IAM policy that specifies the intern’s access to the development EC2 instance, while restricting access to the production EC2 instance.
+This policy will allow the intern to perform actions such as starting, stopping, and describing the development instance.
+Additionally, the policy will deny certain actions, such as creating or deleting tags, to prevent the intern from making unauthorized changes.

 Create an AWS Account Alias:

-To make it easier for the intern to log into the AWS console, we create an AWS account alias.
-This provides a user-friendly sign-in URL for the intern, making it simpler to access the AWS Management Console.
+To facilitate a more user-friendly experience, create an AWS account alias.
+The alias replaces the default account ID-based login URL with a more memorable URL, such as nextwork-alias-yourname, making it easier for the intern to access the AWS Management Console.
+This alias will help avoid the need for sharing long and complex account IDs.

 Create IAM User Groups and Users:

+Create a dedicated IAM user group named "nextwork-dev-group" and associate it with the IAM policy that grants access to the development environment.
+This user group allows easy permission management for any future interns by grouping them together under the same set of permissions.
-We set up a dedicated IAM user group, "nextwork-dev-group," and assign the permissions related to the development environment to this group.
-Then, we create a new IAM user for the intern, associating them with this group to ensure they have the correct permissions.
+Next, create a new IAM user for the intern, naming it nextwork-dev-yourname, and assign this user to the previously created user group, ensuring they inherit the appropriate permissions for accessing the development instance.

 Test the Intern’s Access:

-After setting up the intern’s user account and permissions, we log in as the intern using the IAM credentials.
-We test access to both the development and production EC2 instances to ensure the intern only has the expected permissions for the development instance.
+After setting up the intern’s IAM user and permissions, log in using the intern’s credentials.
+Test access by attempting to access both the development and production EC2 instances.
+Ensure that the intern can only access the development instance and cannot interact with the production environment.
+This helps verify that the policy restrictions are correctly enforced.

 Verify Access Restrictions:

+Finally, perform tests to confirm that the intern cannot perform actions outside of their assigned permissions.
+Attempt to stop the production instance.
+The intern should not have permission to stop the production instance, and an Access Denied message should appear.
-Finally, we test the intern’s ability to perform actions on the EC2 instances.
-We attempt to stop both the production and development instances.
-The intern should be unable to stop the production instance, but will be able to stop the development instance, confirming that the permissions are set correctly.
+Next, try to stop the development instance.
+The intern should successfully be able to stop it, confirming that they have the correct permissions for the development environment while being restricted from making changes to production resources.